eyal0/Chicken-story/README.md

 6. For each value, record a `1` is it's above the median, otherwise a `0`.
 7. Now you have a 64-bit number!

 pHash has a library for this and it's, obviously, not in VB.Net so I implemented it myself.
-Nowadays you'd just use a library but I'll go through how pHash works because it's pretty cool.
+Nowadays you'd just use a different language that has a library but I'll go through how pHash works because it's pretty cool.

 ## Convert to black and white